SOFTINUX/Base/Readme.md

 After that, the application is available on <http://localhost:5000/>

-##### :information_source: Information About Visual Studio 2017 :information_source:
-If you launched application from Visual Studio, this port will change,
-being randomly defined, and value is stored in *WebApplication/Properties/launchSettings.json*
-You can edit this value in Visual Studio: WebApplication's properties > Debug tab > Web Server Settings/App URL or directly in launchSettings file.
-After, the default port used by *dotnet run* is the port defined in *WebApplication/Properties/launchSettings.json*.

-##### :information_source: Information About Rider 2017.3 :information_source:
-Rider 2017.3 cannot execute the PostBuildEvent declared into WebApplication.csproj
-You need to execute `./bp.sh copyexts` and `./bp.sh copydeps` after build the solution or project.
-Or refer to our [documentation](https://softinux-base.readthedocs.io/en/latest/howto/configure_rider.html) to see how configure external tools for post and build events.

 #### 6. Add the first user (demo user)
 With Postman (or the program of your choice) make a POST request to this url: <http://localhost:5000/dev/seed/CreateUser>
 With command line: